๐ŸŽ‰ Free plan available. Get Started Free โ†’

 Why Inventory Calculations Matter

 Poor inventory management costs businesses an estimated $1.1 trillion globally in overstocking and stockouts every year.
-Using the right formulas for reorder points, safety stock, and carrying costs can reduce those losses dramatically — and this free tool makes it instant.
+Understanding these formulas prevents that.

 What is a Reorder Point?